How do employers know you’re the right person for a job? Skills.

 - Transactional banking

-Child care resume skills
+Child care skills

 Child care skills are critical for anyone working with kids, whether you’re a babysitter or overseeing the day-to-day operations of a day care.
 Hiring managers will want to know if you can take care of the following: